 However, Windows 10 users have reported that uninstalling this program from their computers was a difficult process and they were unable to uninstall it properly.
 Find out how to uninstall it yourself by following the instructions below!

-Solution 1: Using the Conventional Methods Through Control Panel or Settings
+Solution 1: Use the Conventional Methods Through Control Panel or Settings

 - First of all, make sure you are logged in with an administrator account as you won’t be able to delete programs using any other account.